LrTrnc/SpacePlanetRover/README.md

 We developed this machine with 2 sensors: SGP40 Sensor - the air quality sensor and the SM-UART-04L Laser Dust Sensor.
 Moreover, the car contains an esp32 with a digital camera, and a Raspberry Pie which is used outside of the vehicle as the MQTT broker.

-It is vital that a sequence of commands for the rover must be handled by all software developed since the delay of transmitted signals will be between 5 and 20 minutes.
+It is vital that a sequence of commands for the rover is handled by all software developed since the delay of transmitted signals will be between 5 and 20 minutes.

 MOVEMENT AND GETTING THE DATA FROM THE SENSORS